SergioCrisostomo/js-calendar/Readme.md

 ## todo:

 	- add even more tests
-	- add usefull iterator function for standard uses
+	- add more usefull iterator function for standard uses
 	- add more examples like jade compiler or some other use case